ibm-cloud-docs/Cloudant/accounts/account.md

 #### To remove an API key by using the {{site.data.keyword.cloudant_short_notm}} API
 {: #to-remove-an-api-key-by-using-the-cloudant-nosql-db-api}

-Use the [modifying permissions](/apidocs/cloudant#putcloudantsecurity){: new_window}{: external} technique to remove the API key from the list of users with access permission.
+Use the [modifying permissions](/apidocs/cloudant#putcloudantsecurity){: external} technique to remove the API key from the list of users with access permission.

 This technique works because an API key is similar to a user, and is granted access permissions.